BDZNH/AutoControlRaspberryFan/README.md

 # AutoControlRaspberryFan
 ## Usage
 Auto control raspberry fan with 5V.
-Turn the fan when the tempreture is high than 45°C, turn off fan when the CPU tempreture is lower than 40°C.
+Turn the fan when the tempreture is higher than 45°C, turn off fan when the CPU tempreture is lower than 39°C.
 AutoControlRaspberry depends on wiringPi.
 ## install